Make the Most of Your Doctor's Visit

 As a health care consumer, you have the right to receive information that is accurate and presented in a way that you can understand.
 You also have the right to take part in decisions about your health care with your doctor or other health care provider.
-Practice your rights as a health care consumer by making the most of your visit.
+Below are tips on how to make the most of your doctor's visit.

 list of questions